hydroper-jet/lang/spec/1.0/source/src/overview/jetxml-components.md

 ## \<Children/\>

-The empty `<Children/>` tag, of the namespace `jetxml`, may appear anywhere in a JetXML file to indicate where to add the tag's children:
+The empty `<Children/>` tag may appear anywhere in a JetXML file to indicate where to add the tag's children:

 ```xml
 <k:Container xmlns="jetxml" xmlns:k="org.k" className="org.example.Example">